mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Insight DC 14:**
 - He's genuinely uncertain
 - He trusts party more than himself
-- He's trying to be better than his grandfather
+- He's trying to be better than his father
 - He'll defer to heroes' judgment

 ---